vipin-bs/predictive-testing/README.md

 ## TODO

  - Improve the Spark model performance, support the Python/Java tests, exclude flaky tests, ...
+ - Brush up the pruning strategy (the current strategy wrongly prunes a small part of related test)
  - Generalize the scripts so that we can apply this method into other projects

 ## References